The Cheeky Monkey Media Blog

 Rick likes Feedly best.
 In fact, I see him on it every day.
 Rick inputs the topics he would like to know more about into Feedly.
 Then Feedly organizes articles about those topics for him.
 Feedly takes out all the extras and shows Rick information he actually wants to see and nothing else.
 For a guy that’s always on the go, simplicity and accessibility are pretty important.

 Lizzie’s favorite is Houzz.
 Lizzie likes Houze for the content and content layout.
-The site gives architects and interior designers a platform to display their portfolio.
+The site gives architects and interior designers a platform to display their portfolios.
 Every product links to a location where you can buy the product.
 This makes it easy to buy the products you like with one click.
 The site also gives you a central place to explore designer portfolios.
 Plus there is a section where you can search for designers in your area.

 Calvin says Weight Watchers is his favorite site.
 Calvin likes the website’s front end (which, in normal speak means the part of the site you see).
 He likes it because it is “pretty clean and modern.”
 The site also looks great on mobile.